haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

       HADDOCK-it1-score = 1.0 * Evdw + 1.0 * Eelec + 1.0 * Edesol + 0.1 * Eair - 0.01 * BSA
 </pre>

-where Evdw is the intermolecular van der Waals energy, Eelec the intermolecular electrostatic energy, Edesol represents an empirical desolvation energy term adapted from Fernandez-Recio *et al.* J. Mol.
+where `Evdw` is the intermolecular Van der Waals energy, `Eelec` the intermolecular electrostatic energy, `Edesol` represents an empirical desolvation energy term adapted from [Fernandez-Recio *et al.* J. Mol.
 Biol.
-2004, Eair the distance restraint energy and BSA the buried surface area in Å. The various components of the HADDOCK score are also reported for each cluster on the results web page.
+2004](https://doi.org/10.1016/j.jmb.2003.10.069){:target="_blank"}, `Eair` the distance restraint energy and `BSA` the buried surface area in Å. The various components of the HADDOCK score are also reported for each cluster on the results web page.